Uski359/IndexFlow/docs/StakingRewards_Model.md

 Where `elapsedSeconds = block.timestamp - lastProof`.
 Validators that keep up with heartbeats will hover near `baseReward`, while those who occasionally miss a proof will accumulate a larger bonus the next time they submit.

 Rewards are credited back into the validator's stake so they compound automatically.
 When the contract holds enough ETH (funded via `receive()` or `fundRewardPool()`), validators can withdraw their earnings through `withdraw(amount)`.
+The `previewReward(address)` helper exposes the current reward estimate (used by the SDK for dashboards) without mutating state.

 This structure keeps the on-chain logic transparent: